golanlevin/60-212/2024/assignments/assignment_6.md

 (*15%, 30 minutes*) This is due at the ***end*** of class on Wednesday October 9:

 A color’s “split complements” are a pair of colors that are opposite, but just adjacent (±15–30°) on the color wheel.
-Here, you are asked to create an interactive sketch that displays swatches of the split complements for a randomly generated color. *For this assignment, you are asked to use an advanced color library, such as [Chroma.js](https://editor.p5js.org/golan/sketches/2pkxnwYxF), [Texel/Color](https://editor.p5js.org/golan/sketches/Ya1xm67i6), [Mixbox](https://editor.p5js.org/golan/sketches/FPtOVXlpV): [github](https://github.com/scrtwpns/mixbox), [Color.js](https://colorjs.io/), or [Culori.js](https://culorijs.org/).*
+Here, you are asked to create an interactive sketch that displays swatches of the split complements for a randomly generated color.

+For this project, I recommend you work with a color space that allows good control of hue, such as **oklch**, **okhsv**, or **okhsl**.
+Good choices would be [Texel/Color](https://editor.p5js.org/golan/sketches/Ya1xm67i6) or [Chroma.js](https://editor.p5js.org/golan/sketches/2pkxnwYxF).

 * For this project, feel free to **study** and/or **fork** this [dead-simple Chroma + p5 example at OpenProcessing](https://openprocessing.org/sketch/2384439).
-* [**Modify** the code from this empty sketch](https://editor.p5js.org/golan/sketches/VtdpsUYLU) so that the chips are colored with split complementaries.
-Your program should generate a new set of colors each time the user clicks the mouse button.
+* [**Modify** the code from this empty sketch](https://editor.p5js.org/golan/sketches/VtdpsUYLU) so that the chips are colored with a main color and its split complementaries.
+* Your program must generate a new set of colors each time the user clicks the mouse button.
 * **Save** your work to the correct slot in our OpenProcessing classroom.

 ---